-For people injured as a result of war or natural disasters, who suffer from congenital impairments such as club foot, or who are affected by disabling diseases such as polio, rehabilitation is the first step towards regaining independence.
+For people injured as a result of war or natural disasters, who have congenital impairments such as club foot, or who are affected by disabling diseases such as polio, physical rehabilitation is the first step towards regaining independence.

 Since 1982, rehabilitation projects have formed a key part of HI's work.
 At that time, our main activity was providing artificial limbs and rehabilitation to Cambodian landmine victims and refugees in Thailand, enabling them to regain mobility and dignity.
 Since then, our rehabilitation work has expanded to cover a wide range of activities.

 Adapted techniques, appropriate technology

 Whether we are fitting artificial limbs (also called prosthetics)1, orthotics2 or other types of walking aids (e.g. walkers and wheelchairs), the techniques our teams use are adapted to the equipment, skills and infrastructure available in the field.